The Consulate General in Toronto

 Toronto is Canada’s economic hub.
 It is the fourth largest city in North America.
 Toronto and the Greater Toronto Area have a Gross Domestic Product (GDP) of ~20% of Canada’s total GDP.
 The province of Ontario earns 40% of Canada’s total GDP.
 (City of Toronto, 2017)

 Toronto is one of the most cosmopolitan cities in the world, with an immigrant population of more than 50%.
 The five main ethnic groups are Chinese, English, Canadian, Irish and Scottish.
 Ontario has a population of well over 13 million, of whom more than 85% live in urban areas.
 Some half a million Dutch people live in Ontario, accounting for around 4% of the population in Canada.
 (Statistics Canada, 2006).

-Our team is headed by Consul-General Anne Le Guellec.
-Jorn Leeksma is our Deputy Consul-General.
-Our Economic affairs team comprises Karim Tejani, Sabira Tejani, Marjan Lahuis and Michelle Baas.
+Our team is headed by Consul General Harman Idema.
+Jorn Leeksma is our Deputy Consul General.
+Our economic affairs team consists of Sabira Tejani, Marjan Lahuis, Mehdi Diouri, Michelle Baas, Karim Tejani and Fleur Horbach.
 Karen Empson is the Consul-General’s personal assistant.
-Miranda van Brummelen, Mickey McLaughlin and Freek Siezenga make up the Consular team.
+Eline van den Berkmortel is our general affairs officer.
+Miranda van Brummelen, Mickey McLaughlin and Freek Siezenga make up the consular team.